MICA-MNI/ENIGMA/docs/pages/11.02.voneconomo/index.rst

 Economo-Koskinas cytoarchitectonics
 ==================================================

-This page contains descriptions and examples to stratify and visualize surface-based findings according to cyatoarchitectural variation!
+This page contains descriptions and examples to stratify and visualize surface-based findings according to cyatoarchitectural variation.

 .. _ve_classes: